majguo/arm-rhel-was-nd/README.md

 ## Prerequisites
  - Register an [Azure subscription](https://azure.microsoft.com/en-us/)
- - Prepare a VM image which consists of RHEL 7.4, IBM WebSphere Application Server ND Traditional V9.0.5 and IBM JDK V8.0 pre-installed
+ - The virtual machine offer which includes the image of RHEL7.4, IBM WebSphere & JDK is used as image reference to deploy virtual machine on Azure.
+Before the offer goes live in Azure Marketplace, your Azure subscription needs to be added into white list to successfully deploy VM using ARM template of this repo.
  - Install [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)
  - Install [PowerShell Core](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-6)
  - Install Maven